How to use repetition in photography composition

 Everyday scenes for repetition in photography

 The great thing about incorporating repetition in photography is that everywhere you look you’ll find repeating elements to use.
 That is once you start to look for repetition, of course.
-Think about:
+For example:

 • A line of street lights